bairdweng/bw_quick_log/README.md

-# bw-quick-log README
+# my-log README

-This is the README for your extension "bw-quick-log".
+This is the README for your extension "my-log".
 After writing up a brief description, we recommend including the following sections.

 ## Features